 Last year, something unique happened in church history: For the first time, the services for the Passion and Death of Christ, as well as the Solemnity of the Resurrection, could not be celebrated together by the congregations in the church hall.
 This year, too, seats in the services are limited.
 Outside the services, Cologne's churches are open to visitors, subject to hygiene regulations.
 In St. Gertrud in Cologne, a very special form of devotion during the Easter season is offered: the Cold Harmonies transform the emanations of stellar nurseries in the Cologne church into a universe of sound and light revolving above the heads of the visitors.

-From March 27th to April 11th, the Cold Harmonies are on show in St. Gertrud, Cologne.
+From March 27th to April 11th 2021, the Cold Harmonies were on show in St. Gertrud, Cologne.

 The Cold Harmonies were created in close collaboration with the astrophysicist Dr. Volker Ossenkopf-Okada.
 They were realized in the context of the outreach initiative of the research cluster SFB 956 Conditions and Impact of Star Formation (Cologne) and were funded by the Deutsche Forschungsgemeinschaft (DFG).